Beinn a' Chaorainn (Cairngorms)

 The name Beinn a' Chaorainn (Cairngorms) translates from Scottish Gaelic as “Mountain of the Rowan”.

 Beinn a' Chaorainn (Cairngorms) is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.